MLB News: Jose Canseco To Make Professional Wrestling Debut In November

 Celebrities or professional athletes wanting to take their chances in the wrestling ring is not really anything new.
 It is something that has happened numerous times over the years and there have been some who were quite successful in their transition.
 In November of 2019, a former Major League Baseball player will make his professional wrestling debut, and it is kind of appropriate that he was once known as a “Bash Brother.”

 The official Facebook page for World Class Revolution Pro Wrestling announced that Jose Canseco will make his in-ring debut later this fall.
-On November 3, 2019, he will have a match at an event called OklaMania IV and it will air on FITE TV.
+On November 3, 2019, he will have a match at an event called OklaMania IV, which will air on FITE TV.

 The 55-year-old does not have any previous wrestling experience, but World Class Revolution apparently feels as if he can go.